jar0l/cct/README.md

 **.password** [([text])]:

-Return the specified character set and prints asterisks (*) on the screen.
+Obtain User Input from the command prompt and prints asterisks (*) on the screen.

 Arguments: